googleapis/google-cloud-cpp/google/cloud/accessapproval/README.md

-# Access Approval API C++ Client Library
+# Access Approval C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Access Approval API][cloud-service-docs], a service for controlling access to data by Google personnel.
+This directory contains an idiomatic C++ client library for [Access Approval][cloud-service], a service for controlling access to data by Google personnel.

 This library is **experimental**.
 Its APIs are subject to change without notice.